 NIGERIA: WHERE PROSPERITY IS UNCONSTITUTIONAL

-By: Sir Henry Olujimi Boyo (Les Leba), first published in August 2015
+By: Sir Henry Olujimi Boyo (Les Leba) republished in August 2015

 (See www.betternaijanow.com for this series and more articles by the Late Sir Henry Boyo)

-As amended, chapter Two of the 1999 constitution defines the "Fundamental Objectives and Directive Principles of State Policy"; thus, this chapter crystallizes the inalienable duty of government to promote policies that would improve the quality of life of all Nigerians who are bound in this social contract.
+Chapter Two of the 1999 constitution, as amended, defines the "Fundamental Objectives and Directive Principles of State Policy"; thus, this chapter crystallizes the inalienable duty of government to promote policies that would improve the quality of life of all Nigerians who are bound in this social contract.
 These Objectives and Directive Principles are amplified in the following excerpts from the first four subsections of Chapter Two.

 Section 13: It shall be the duty and responsibility of all organs of government, and of all authorities and persons, exercising legislative, executive or judicial powers, to conform to, observe and apply the provisions of this Chapter of this Constitution.

-Section 14-2b: Accordingly, it is declared that- the security and welfare of the people shall be the primary purpose of government.
+Section 14-2b: It is hereby, accordingly, declared that- the security and welfare of the people shall be the primary purpose of government.